cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 	- The door is unlocked
 - [[Bella Sunbane|Bella]] just calls [[Offalia Wormwiggle|Offalia]] "Sister" because of the sinister name

+### Conversation with Bella
+- Her sister is upstairs hard at work
+	- "Sister!
+Come say hello to our guests!"
+"Oh, hush, Bella!
+I'm working!
+You know Mother will be home soon."
+- Bella's mother is Morgantha and she frequently goes into town for a few days at a time to sell her wares.
+They have a little place in town to stay, but they much prefer the windmill as their home.
+Bella and her sister are the primary bakers in their little business.
+-
+- Bella is delighted when the players admit that they met her mother and even more so when they admit they tried the pies.
+Bella wants to know the PCs' critiques on the taste and what might possibly make them tastier.
+Bella would love to hear some baking tips.

+- Bella doesn't talk about the actual content of the pies unless she's specifically asked.
+She admits that it's a family secret passed down from her mother's mother.

+- If the PCs bring up the witch thing, Bella gets sad and says her mother doesn't really talk about her mother or how she died.
+But Bella knows that it was something terrible.

+- If the PCs bring up the deed to the windmill that they obtained from Death House, Bella looks suddenly devastated.
+She tells the PCs that the windmill was abandoned for centuries before their grandmother came to live there.
+"I-Is that why you're here?
+To kick three old women out of their home?
+Shame on you!"

+- Otherwise, Bella does her best to keep the conversation about the PCs.
+She asks them where they're off to and how they're handling Barovia.
+Better to talk about the PCs than them, after all.

 ## Areas
 ### Ground Floor
 >The ground floor has been converted into a makeshift kitchen, but the room is a bit disorganized and has a musty, lived-in air about it.
 Baskets and old dishware are piled in one corner.
 Adding to the clutter is a peddler's cart, a chicken coop, a heavy wooden trunk, and a pretty wooden cabinet with flowers painted on its doors.